ZahidGrgze/Fraud-Detection/README.md

 # Fraud-Detection
-Fraud prediction with unbalanced data set
+Fraud prediction with unbalanced data set.
+I tried the Smote model to improve the model